An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 \textbf{Design of RQ2:} To answer this RQ, we selected two static analysis tools named SpotBugs, \cite{spotbugs} and Infer \cite{infer}.
 We selected SpotBugs because it not only can detect bugs but also report a Rank value which indicates the severity.
 We used the popular Infer tool only to detect buggy methods regardless of their severity values.
-Since there is no need for a statistical test in this RQ, and therefore there is no restriction on the number of samples in each group we used the USL values (mentioned in Section \ref{sec:Dataset} directly without a need for any merging process.
+Since there is no need for a statistical test in this RQ, there is no restriction on the number of samples in each group.
+Therefore, we use the USL values (mentioned in Section \ref{sec:Dataset}) directly without applying any merging.

-SpotBugs has different configurations which affect it performance in finding bugs.
-It has some specific detector modules, which focus on specific bug types, but we used the standard detectors, which is also the default option.
+SpotBugs has different configurations that affect its performance in finding bugs.
+It has some specific detector modules that focus on specific bug types, but we used the standard detectors, which is also the default option.
 Also, this tool has a configuration option named \verb|effort| which adjusts the taken effort in finding bugs.
 We used the \verb|effort=max|, which is the highest level of effort, so in this way, we have provided as much as the computation cost this tool requires to work on our datasets.

-There are different ways to provide projects' source code to these tools, such as providing only the buggy class(es), the package containing the buggy class(es), or the whole project.
+There are different ways to provide projects' source code to these tools, such as providing only the buggy class (es), the package containing the buggy class (es), or the whole project.
 By providing only the buggy class, the tool may not be able to find the bugs that are across different classes since it only analyses that specific class, but when we provide the whole package or the whole project, it analyses any file in these modules to find the bugs accurately which also needs more resources and time.
 We provided the whole project to be analyzed with tools to make the result more robust.
 However, this takes 3 and 52 hours for the Defect4J and Bugs.jar dataset, respectively, on a regular computer with 16GB RAM and 16 CPU cores.

 Although we successfully applied these tools on all of the Defects4J projects, for several projects of the Bugs.jar dataset we faced build errors due to dependency issues.
 We were successful in building \verb|flink|, \verb|commons-math|, and \verb|accumulo| projects which consist of 248 buggy methods.